Ban On Abortion Funding Stays In House Bill As 2020 Democrats Promise Repeal

 Democrats on the 2020 campaign trail are emphasizing their support for expanded abortion rights, but in Washington, House Democrats are preparing to retain a decadeslong ban on most federal funding for abortions.

-Presidential candidates from Sen. Elizabeth Warren to former Vice President Joe Biden and Sen. Kamala Harris have all denounced the funding restrictions under what is known as the Hyde Amendment.
-Harris has said it targets poor women who rely on federal health care benefits, Warren says she would "lead the fight to have it overturned" and Biden now says that backing Hyde violates his belief that health care is a human right.
+Presidential candidates including Sen. Elizabeth Warren, former Vice President Joe Biden and Sen. Kamala Harris have denounced the funding restrictions under what is known as the Hyde Amendment.
+Harris has said it targets poor women who rely on federal health care benefits; Warren says she would "lead the fight to have it overturned;" and Biden now says that backing Hyde violates his belief that health care is a human right.

-But these Democrats, along with most Democrats who served in Congress since the provision was attached regularly to spending bills, have a history of voting for spending bills that include the Hyde Amendment.
+But these Democrats, along with most Democrats who served in Congress since the provision has been attached regularly to spending bills, have a history of voting for spending bills that include the Hyde Amendment.

-The House is set to vote Thursday on a bill that would extend the prohibition for at least another year.
+The House is set to vote next week on a bill that would extend the prohibition for at least another year.
 That is creating extra tension for the more than one dozen Democrats who are splitting time between campaigning for their party's nomination and legislating in a politically divided Washington.

 Origin of Hyde Amendment

 Named for its author, Illinois Republican congressman Henry Hyde, the 1976 vote was a response to Roe v.
-Wade, the landmark Supreme Court decision legalizing abortion, which was decided three years earlier.
+Wade, the landmark Supreme Court decision legalizing abortion, which came three years earlier.

 At the time, Democrats had a wide majority in the House.
 More than 100 Democrats voted for the amendment when it came up for a standalone vote, providing more than half of the support for the addition to that year's labor and health bill.

 Since then, it has been baked into annual spending bills.
-This year it is part of a broad package that funds the departments of Labor and Health and Human Services as well as the departments of defense, energy and state.
+This year, it is part of a broad package that funds the Labor, Health and Human Services, Education, Defense, Energy and State departments.

 Democratic leaders blame divided government